Statistical laws and linguistics differ in naturalistic video and fictional conversations: Introduction

-There is a gap in the comparison between naturalistic and monologue-styled text to explain underlying mechanisms for scaling.
-The monologue counterpart has usually been literary works focusing on unigrams of words as the informative unit of study~\cite{linders2023zipf_spoken_dialog}, with little research beyond words~\cite{chacoma_tags_2020,linders2023zipf_spoken_dialog,yu2018zipf_50langs_structural_pattern}.
-It is worth exploring naturalistic conversation with respect to a non-naturalistic conversational counterpart because we would expect differences underlying these conversations beyond those of literary works (see again Table~\ref{table:convo_contrast}).
-These differences could help us further understand the uniqueness of naturalistic conversation---can we identify what makes spoken conversation naturalistic and other forms less so?
-It is necessary to expand the study beyond scaling regime of word frequency to explain these differences and what makes scaling meaningful in conversation.
+The monologic counterpart has usually been literary works focusing on word unigrams~\cite{linders2023zipf_spoken_dialog}, with little research beyond words~\cite{chacoma_tags_2020,linders2023zipf_spoken_dialog,yu2018zipf_50langs_structural_pattern}.
+It is worth exploring naturalistic conversation with respect to a non-naturalistic conversational counterpart because we would expect structural differences beyond contrasts with literary works.
+These differences could help us further understand the uniqueness of naturalistic conversation---what makes spoken conversation naturalistic and other forms less so?
 Thus, we see our work filling a gap in qualifying why there may be differences in conversational medium.
-Next we describe how linguistic theory can tie into scaling to understand these differences by medium.
+One mechanism that may help understand differences by medium is linguistic efficiency.